ellysh/video-game-bots/InGameBots/process-memory-access.md

 Now we will consider methods to access TEB segments of threads from another process.

 First approach to get TEB segment's base address relies on assumption that base addresses of TEB segments are the same for all processes.
+We should get a base addresses of TEB segments for a current process and than read memory at the same base addresses from another process.
 There is a code of [`TebPebMirror.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProcessMemoryAccess/TebPebMirror.cpp) application that implements this algorithm:
 ```C++
 #include <windows.h>
 #include <winternl.h>